infinilabs/zipora/docs/ENHANCED_SAFETY_TESTS.md

 # Enhanced Container Safety Testing

-This document describes the comprehensive memory safety testing infrastructure added to the Zipora project.
+This document describes the comprehensive memory safety testing infrastructure added to the Zipora project, including advanced memory pool safety features.

 ## Overview

 The enhanced container safety tests provide comprehensive memory safety verification including use-after-free detection, double-free prevention, buffer overflow protection, and advanced concurrency safety testing.
-These tests are designed to work with Miri for additional memory safety verification.
+These tests are designed to work with Miri for additional memory safety verification and include specialized testing for the Phase 9A advanced memory pool variants.

 ## Test Categories